Working with Objects

 The Type and Representation dialog displays the preview of a 3D model.

-To rotate a 3D model in the preview, drag the model with the mouse.
-To restore the default orientation and magnification of the model in the preview, double-click on it.
+To restore the default orientation and magnification of the model in the preview, double-tap on it.

 The orientation and size of an object in the preview does not affect the object in the project.